Skip to Content

 73 stories | 575 units

-When 9 Dekalb Avenue is complete, it will usurp Brooklyn Point as the tallest building in the borough.
-The new is rising on the site of Dime Savings Bank, but this isn't Trump Tower 2.0.
-Quite the contrary - Dime Savings Bank is being restored and reimagined as the entrance to the 73-story tower rising behind it.
-The apartments above will be a mix of rentals and condos, and all residents will have access to a rooftop lounge and pool wrapping around the Guastavino dome.
-Foundation work began in spring 2020, and completion is estimated for 2022.
+When The Brooklyn Tower was completed, it usurped Brooklyn Point as the tallest building in the borough.
+The new building rose on the site of Dime Savings Bank, but this isn't Trump Tower 2.0.
+Quite the contrary - Dime Savings Bank was restored and reimagined as the entrance to the 73-story tower that rose behind it.
+The apartments above are a mix of rentals and condos with sweeping skyline views, and all residents will have access to a rooftop lounge and pool wrapping around the Guastavino dome.

 30 East 29th Street